About Thomas Edison State College

 - Testing Programs

 Students selected for the award are required to have earned a minimum total of 90 credits from nontraditional learning.

 Alpha Sigma Lambda National Honor Society was established in 1945 as a means of recognizing academic excellence for nontraditional students.
 Thomas Edison State College was accepted into membership by the society in 1996, with the establishment of the Lambda Tau Chapter.

-For induction into this society, Thomas Edison State College students must meet the following requirements:
+For induction into this society, Thomas Edison State College bachelors degree graduates must meet the following requirements:

-- Student members will be selected only from the top 20 percent of the group of qualified students.
+- members will be selected only from the top 20 percent of the group of qualified graduates.

 Kappa Delta Pi Honor Society

 Kappa Delta Pi is an honor society recognizing the academic achievements and professional accomplishments of educators worldwide.
 Kappa Delta Pi is one of the largest and most prestigious educational honor societies in the world.
 With more than 500 active chapters, Kappa Delta Pi is dedicated to the ideals of Fidelity to Humanity, Service, Science, and Toil.
 As part of its goal, KDP recognizes scholarship and enhances the professional development of its members.
 Thomas Edison State College’s chapter of Kappa Delta Pi was established in 2010.

 For induction into the Alpha Zeta Epsilon chapter of Kappa Delta Pi at Thomas Edison State College, students must meet the following requirements: